SGBC/weatherdata/The impact of weather factors on the productivity of dairy cows/README.md

 ## categorical.ipynb
 Plots the mean daily milk yield for a number of temperature and THI-ranges

+## SummerSplitCorrs.ipynb
+Calculates correlation values and generates regression plots for top/bottom half/tenth/percent for summer as well as the whole year

 ## simpRegs.ipynb
 Generates regression plots and calculates slopes for a number of weather parameters